adsp-polito/2024-P9-RAG-MARCO/README.md

 ### Project Stakeholder
 <p align="justify">

-The primary stakeholder of this project is <a href="https://linksfoundation.com/en/">LINKS Foundation</a> that operates in the field of digital transformation with applied research, innovation, and technology transfer activities.
-This work was conducted at <a href="https://www.polito.it/en">Politecnico di Torino</a> for the course <strong>Applied Data Science Project</strong> under the supervision of <a href="https://www.polito.it/personale?p=015390">Professor Giuseppe Rizzo</a>, with light mentoring provided by <a href="https://it.linkedin.com/in/lorenzo-bongiovanni-32b3b7112">Dr. Lorenzo Bongiovanni</a>.
-The project was developed by <a href="https://github.com/homayoun-afshari">Homayoun Afshari</a>, <a href="https://github.com/HOSSENkhodadadi">Hossein Khodadadi</a>, and <a href="https://github.com/ArashDaneshvar">Arash Daneshvar</a>.
+  <p>The primary stakeholder of this project is <a href="https://linksfoundation.com/en/">LINKS Foundation</a> that operates in the field of digital transformation with applied research, innovation, and technology transfer activities.
+This work was conducted at <a href="https://www.polito.it/en">Politecnico di Torino</a> for the course <strong>Applied Data Science Project</strong> under the supervision of <a href="https://www.polito.it/personale?p=015390">Professor Giuseppe Rizzo</a>, with light mentoring provided by <a href="https://it.linkedin.com/in/lorenzo-bongiovanni-32b3b7112">Dr. Lorenzo Bongiovanni</a>.</p>

+  <p>The project was developed by <a href="https://github.com/homayoun-afshari">Homayoun Afshari</a>, <a href="https://github.com/HOSSENkhodadadi">Hossein Khodadadi</a>, and <a href="https://github.com/ArashDaneshvar">Arash Daneshvar</a>.</p>

 </p>

 ---